Learn how to make a cheap and easy DIY headboard with this tutorial.

 Step 1 – Lumber

 Choose the lumber you want to use.
 I was able to salvage some reclaimed 2×6 foot douglas fir for the frame.
 For the slats I bought a 1x 6 foot douglas fir.
 If you don’t have the tools to process wood you can buy tongue and groove from the hardware store.
 Look for the best wood on the rack, it isn’t all the same.
 This project costs us $30.
-If you can’t find used wood, it will still cost under $100.
+If you can’t find used wood don’t worry, it will still cost under $100, because this type of wood is very affordable.

 Step 2 – Design and Build